MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 PersonMap.get(18); // => 18
 ```

-Just like an object, you can iterate over a `Map`
+Just like with an object, you can iterate over a `Map`

 ```js
 const Person = {